Danbury Country Park

 Mouse over links for pictures; click for detail page.

 The eastern part of the park is dense woodland, extending also along the southern boundary.
-This is dominated by hornbeam and oak, including the massive ancient trees mentioned above, which provide good accommodation for owls and bats.
-Seven species have been recorded, including daubenton's bats which can be seen feeding low over the lakes on warm summer evenings.
+This is dominated by hornbeam and some massive ancient oaks, which provide good accommodation for owls and bats.
+Seven bat species have been recorded, including daubenton's bats, and can be seen feeding low over the lakes on warm summer evenings.

 The mix of woodland, open grassland and ornamental garden attracts a good selection of birds, with many ducks and other water birds on the lakes